wlfghdr/tk-p/README.md

 ### 💡 Tips & Strategies

 - 🎯 **Focus on the match**, not reading everything – train your pattern recognition!
 - ⚡ **Speed matters**, but accuracy is everything!
-One wrong tap and you're out.
+Two wrong taps and you're out.
 - 🔰 **Start with 2×2 grid** to learn the mechanics before tackling bigger challenges
 - 🔥 **Pro mode** is significantly harder but rewards you with 50% more points
 - ⏱️ **Every second counts** – the faster you answer, the higher your score!